 “I don’t feel as though my dyslexia puts me at a disadvantage.
 I’m capable of achieving just as much as anyone else on the programme, and am gaining important skills and qualifications in credit management.
 I’m really grateful for the opportunity I’ve been given to develop in my career.”

-Cordant Group Head of Word Based Learning Lindsay Brown is delighted with the progress the learners are making.
+Cordant Group Head of Work Based Learning Lindsay Brown is delighted with the progress the learners are making.
 She said,

 “Seetec Outsource have worked tirelessly to adapt to changing circumstances and ensure a positive experience for each and every learner.
 They are growing in confidence and already beginning to apply what they’ve learned in their day-to-day roles.